chatchai20/Online-Threat-Message-Classification-on-X-Twitter-Using-Machine-Learning-and-NLP/README.md

 # Online Threat Message Classification on X (Twitter) Using Machine Learning and NLP
+A Machine Learning system for classifying threatening messages in Thai language on X (Twitter) into multiple threat categories using NLP techniques.

 ## Overview
-This project aims to detect and classify online threat messages on X (Twitter) using Machine Learning and Natural Language Processing techniques.
+This research develops and evaluates Machine Learning models for classifying threatening text in Thai on social media.
+It covers three main threat categories to support the development of automated content moderation systems and promote a safer online environment for users.

 ## Methods
 - Text preprocessing